 - (Amd) 20.1 Assembly Occupancies Including Assembly Groups A-1, A-2, A-3, A-4 and A-5. - (Add) 20.1.5.4.5 Stage Standpipe System.
-When the AHJ determines that material, such as scenery, props and temporary fixtures, are present on a stage equipped with hose connections that create an extraordinary fire load, a fire watch equipped with fire hoses attached to the hose outlets on the stage for first aid firefighting shall be provided whenever an audience is present. - (Amd) 20.1.5.5.4.12.2 At least one battery cable shall be removed from the batteries used to start the vehicle engine, and the disconnected battery cable shall then be taped, except where the manufacturer's instructions indicate that this may cause damage to the vehicles operating systems. - (Amd) 20.1.5.8.3 In the following assembly occupancies, an audible announcement shall be made, or a projected image shall be shown, prior to the start of each program that notifies occupants of the location of the exits to be used in case of a fire or other emergency: - (1) Theaters. - (2) Motion picture theaters. - (3) Auditoriums. - (4) Other similar assembly occupancies with occupant loads exceeding 100 where there are noncontinuous programs.
+When the AHJ determines that material, such as scenery, props and temporary fixtures, are present on a stage equipped with hose connections that create an extraordinary fire load, a fire watch equipped with fire hoses attached to the hose outlets on the stage for first aid firefighting shall be provided whenever an audience is present. - (Amd) 20.1.5.5.4.12.2 At least one battery cable shall be removed from the batteries used to start the vehicle engine, and the disconnected battery cable shall then be taped, except where the manufacturer's instructions indicate that this may cause damage to the vehicles operating systems.

-(Amd) 20.1.5.9.1 The requirements of this section shall apply where smoking is prohibited by the provisions of the Connecticut General Statutes.

-(Amd) 20.2 Educational Occupancies Including Education Group E.

-(Add) 20.2.1.1 Permits.
-Permits, if required, shall comply with section 1.12.6 of this code.

-(Add) 20.2.4.2.5 A crisis response drill may be substituted for an emergency egress and relocation drill at an interval of once every three months.

-(Add) 20.2.5 Room Locations.

-(Add) 20.2.5.1 Rooms normally occupied by preschool, kindergarten or first-grade students shall be located on a level of exit discharge, unless otherwise permitted by section 20.2.5.3 of this code.

-(Add) 20.2.5.2 Rooms normally occupied by second-grade students shall not be located more than one story above a level of exit discharge, unless otherwise permitted by section 20.2.5.3 of this code.

-(Add) 20.2.5.3 Rooms or areas located on floor levels other than as specified in sections 20.2.5.1 and 20.2.5.2 of this code may be used provided such rooms or areas have independent means of egress dedicated for use by the preschool, kindergarten, first-grade or second-grade students.

-(Amd) 20.3 Day-Care Occupancies Including Those Considered Institutional Group I-4.

-(Add) 20.3.1.4.1 Permits.
-Permits, if required, shall comply with section 1.12.6 of this code.

-Part IV section 17.6

-(Amd) 20.3.4.1.2 In existing day-care homes, the requirements of Section 17.6 of Fart 1 of the CSFSC shall apply to existing day care homes in which more than 3, but not more than 12, clients receive care, maintenance, and supervision by other than a relative or legal guardian for less than 24 hours per day, generally within a dwelling unit.
+- (Amd) 20.1.5.8.3 In the following assembly occupancies, an audible announcement shall be made, or a projected image shall be shown, prior to the start of each program that notifies occupants of the location of the exits to be used in case of a fire or other emergency: - (1) Theaters. - (2) Motion picture theaters. - (3) Auditoriums. - (4) Other similar assembly occupancies with occupant loads exceeding 100 where there are noncontinuous programs. - (Amd) 20.1.5.9.1 The requirements of this section shall apply where smoking is prohibited by the provisions of the Connecticut General Statutes. - (Amd) 20.2 Educational Occupancies Including Education Group E. - (Add) 20.2.1.1 Permits.
+Permits, if required, shall comply with section 1.12.6 of this code. - (Add) 20.2.4.2.5 A crisis response drill may be substituted for an emergency egress and relocation drill at an interval of once every three months. - (Add) 20.2.5 Room Locations. - (Add) 20.2.5.1 Rooms normally occupied by preschool, kindergarten or first-grade students shall be located on a level of exit discharge, unless otherwise permitted by section 20.2.5.3 of this code. - (Add) 20.2.5.2 Rooms normally occupied by second-grade students shall not be located more than one story above a level of exit discharge, unless otherwise permitted by section 20.2.5.3 of this code. - (Add) 20.2.5.3 Rooms or areas located on floor levels other than as specified in sections 20.2.5.1 and 20.2.5.2 of this code may be used provided such rooms or areas have independent means of egress dedicated for use by the preschool, kindergarten, first-grade or second-grade students. - (Amd) 20.3 Day-Care Occupancies Including Those Considered Institutional Group I-4. - (Add) 20.3.1.4.1 Permits.
+Permits, if required, shall comply with section 1.12.6 of this code. - (Del) 20.3.4.1.1 Delete section. - (Amd) 20.3.4.1.2 In existing day-care homes, the requirements of Section 17.6 of Part IV of the CSFSC shall apply to existing day care homes in which more than 3, but not more than 12, clients receive care, maintenance, and supervision by other than a relative or legal guardian for less than 24 hours per day, generally within a dwelling unit.
 An existing day-care home shall have the option to meet the requirements of the SBC in lieu of the CSFSC.
-Any existing day-care home that meets the requirements of the SBC shall be deemed to have met the requirements of this chapter.
+Any existing day-care home that meets the requirements of the SBC shall be deemed to have met the requirements of this chapter. - (Del) 20.3.4.1.3 Delete section.

-(Amd) 20.4 Health Care Occupancies Including Institutional Group I-2,

-(Add) 20.4.1.1 Permits.
-Permits, if required, shall comply with section 1.12.6 of this code.

-(Amd) 20.4.2.1.4 The provisions of sections 10.5, 10.8 and 20.4.2.1.2 through 20.4.2.2.3, inclusive, of this code shall apply. +n what?

-(Del) 20.4.3.2 New Interior Wall and Ceiling Finish.
-Delete section.

-·CSFSC

-2018 Connecticut State Fire Prevention Code